Welcome to your Business Computing course

 Introduction

-Finally, you’ll have the opportunities to meet your instructors and familiarise yourself with the campus facilities and the available resources.
+Finally, you’ll have the opportunity to meet your tutors and familiarise yourself with the campus facilities and the available resources.
 These various activities are designed to build a strong foundation for your studies and help you incorporate into university life.

 Pre-learning